← Launchpad

 Source NWMLS Statistical Market Analysis (Appraiser) report.
 Pull: Property Sub Type = Residential, Status = Sold, sale period 5/1/2026 – 5/27/2026.
 Includes both MLS-listed and Sold-Unlisted transactions where the broader stat is exposed.

-Sample sizes Some of the $1M+ price-band views (Pierce, Thurston, Kitsap) and the smaller Pierce cities work off small samples — single-band counts in the single digits.
-They're useful as a directional read of the high end, but agents should double-check very small samples before quoting them in writing.
+Sample sizes Some of the high-end views (Thurston $1M+ at 17 sales, Kitsap $1M+, King $2.5M+, Pierce Condo) work off small samples — single-band counts in the single digits.
+They're useful as a directional read, but agents should double-check very small samples before quoting them in writing.